Updated: May 24, 2023

 I’ve been asked a few times if I ever regret working in the corporate world, and my answer would always be a big “No.”

-Being an employee has taught me a lot of valuable lessons that continue to remain relevant in my life as an entrepreneur, seven of which I’m sharing today.
+Being an employee has taught me many valuable lessons that remain relevant in my life as an entrepreneur, seven of which I’m sharing today.

 1. Do not ask and compare salaries.

 It’s considered impolite to ask how much an officemate is earning.

 Discussing income can cause interpersonal conflicts and make either one feel jealous or inferior, which can affect your working relationship.

 Today, I learned not to compare how much I’m earning against my peers because I’ve discovered that what really matters is I’m making more money today than I was last year.

 We all have different skills, talents, and opportunities — and someone will always be earning less and earning more than you.
 So instead of comparing yourself to others, simply focus on increasing your cash flow year after year.

 Wake up, go to the office, work, go home, and sleep — it’s a routine that I did for many years as an employee.
 A lot of people call this cycle the rat race, and we all want to get out of it.